gethinode/hinode/content/post/save-time-and-clicks-with-salesforce-keyboard-shortcuts.md

   "date": "2023-06-26T21:27:21.000Z",
   "title": "Save Time and Clicks with Salesforce Keyboard Shortcuts", "Slug": "save-time-and-clicks-with-salesforce-keyboard-shortcuts", "description": "Salesforce is an amazing tool.
-Allowing you to better organize, manage, and even automate your activities.
-But even with workflow rules, macros, quick text, and more — awesome admins (and their users) are always looking for another edge to help them get through the repetitive bits even faster..", "tags":
+Allowing you to better organize, manage, and even automate your activities.", "tags": ["automation", "productivity", "administrator", "ux"], "author":
-    [
-      "salesforce-automation",
-      "salesforce-productivity",
-      "salesforce",
-      "salesforce-admin",
-      "salesforce-ux",
-    ],
-  "author":
     {
       "name": "Chris Stegall",